TroutTrout

 For those responsible for ICS security, microsegmentation and Zero Trust offer powerful tools to enhance protection.
 Here are actionable tips to get started:

-- Adopt a Layered Approach: Combine microsegmentation and Zero Trust with other security measures to create a comprehensive defense strategy.
+• Adopt a Layered Approach: Combine microsegmentation and Zero Trust with IDS, monitoring, and access controls for defense in depth.

 Conclusion